 Here, it is to be noted that in case you fail to mention the repayment amount while making your tax return, after two years of the extended period, the amount will be added to your taxable revenue.

-2. Amount for children’s fitness
+2. The amount for children’s fitness

 If your child or children are under the age of 16 or 18 (in case of children with physical disabilities) and you have registered their names in a physical activity program, you or your husband or wife can claim the children’s fitness tax credit for up to $500 per child.